alesya-h/linux_detect_tablet_mode/README.md

 ## What it does

-It uses two accelerometers to detect an angle between the screen and the keyboard, decides if that angle corresponds to normal or tablet mode, and if mode have changed, it executes commands for switching into that mode, which are specified in a config file.
+It uses two accelerometers to detect an angle between the screen and the keyboard, decides if that angle corresponds to laptop or tablet mode, and if mode have changed, it executes commands for switching into that mode, which are specified in a config file.
 Generally you would put there commands to disable/enable a keyboard/touchpad/trackpoint, show/hide an on-screen keyboard, toggle some desktop